Uzhaippali: Release and reception

 Uzhaippali was released on 24 June 1993.
-The film was much in news as, distributors banned Rajinikanth films and to resolve the issue, Rajinikanth met Kamal Haasan and the next day, Uzhaippali was announced.
+The film was much in news as distributors banned Rajinikanth films and to resolve the issue, Rajinikanth met Kamal Haasan and the next day, Uzhaippali was announced.
 The film was released straight in theatres without the support of distributors and become a hit by running more than 100 days.
 When the film was ready for release, producer was in doldrums how to release it when there is Red Card on Rajinikanth.
 Rajinikanth came up with an idea to distribute the film directly to theatres.
 Rajinikanth distributed the film in NSC through his distribution company Ramana Film Distributors.
 In Chennai, Uzhaippali released in Albert, Abirami, Kamala, Crown and Sri Brinda.
 The film opening reservation was fabulous and almost 15 days houseful in reservation.
 The opening report was fantastic and became talk of the town.
 Uzhaippali had a non-stop run for 116 days in Chennai's Albert and Abirami and 150 days in Madurai's Cine Priya.
 The film released in overseas too especially in Singapore and Malaysia doing decent business.

-The Indian Express wrote "Uzhaippali is a neat, unpretentious entertainer from reel one and Vasu has kept up the pace of narration without a moment's boredom".
+Malini Mannath of The Indian Express wrotem "Uzhaippali is a neat, unpretentious entertainer from reel one and Vasu has kept up the pace of narration without a moment's boredom".
 At the 14th Cinema Express Awards, S. P. Balasubrahmanyam won the Best Playback Singer award.